Ovarian Cancer: Overview

 What is ovarian cancer?

-Ovarian cancer is cancer that starts in your ovaries or at the end of the fallopian tubes next to the ovary.
-Fallopian tubes are a pair of tubes connecting your ovaries to your uterus.
+Ovarian cancer is cancer that starts in the cells of your ovaries or in cells at the end of the fallopian tubes next to an ovary.
+The fallopian tubes are a pair of tubes connecting your ovaries to your uterus.
 Only women have ovaries, so only women get this kind of cancer.
-Your ovaries make hormones and release eggs which travel through the fallopian tubes to the uterus.
+Your ovaries make hormones and release eggs that travel through the fallopian tubes to the uterus.

 Who is at risk for ovarian cancer?